philbuchanan/Accordion-Blocks/readme.txt

 2. Accordion block in the editor

 == Changelog ==
+= 1.3.1 =
+* Added support for WordPress 5.7.
+* New method for generating uuids that should be more reliable.

 = 1.3.0 =
 * New: Added h5 and h6 as options for title tag.
 * New: Only users with the role of Editor or Administrator can set new default settings.
 All users can restore settings to defaults.
 This lays the groundwork for the ability to make this user definable in a settings page which may come in a future release.